SamuelNoesslboeck/robot_driver/README.md

 The driver needs two different supply sources: A control voltage with about 5V and a power voltage, usually between 12-48V.
 Both grounds are unified to a single one and the microcontroller, that sends the logical signals for the drivers, has to be connected to the ground and control voltage.

-## Stepper controller unit
+## Driver unit

 ![](./documentation/images/controller_unit.PNG)

-When it comes to precise movements, the stepper controller unit is the main part in play.
+When it comes to precise movements, the driver unit is the main part in play.
 Each motor is connected with a plug (**J3 - J10**), so it can be easily changed or replaced.

 Logic control happens over the [J2 plug](#j2-plug).